What is the one gift that truly keeps on giving? Stock!

-If the gift is under $15,000, no tax form is generally required.
-If you give over $15,000, you’ll need to file a gift tax return — but you won't necessarily owe any taxes on the gift.
+If the gift is under $16,000 (in 2022 or $17,000 in 2023), no tax form is generally required.
+If you give over the threshold amount, you’ll need to file a gift tax return—but you won't necessarily owe any taxes on the gift.

 The recipient of the gift doesn’t typically need to report the gift or pay tax on it.
 However, they may owe capital gains tax when they eventually sell.
 We’ll discuss the tax implications of gifting stock in more detail later in this guide.

 If you want to make a new investment for a family member, the process is a bit simpler.
 You’ll just need to send funds to the gift recipient, who can then use the funds to buy an investment through their brokerage account.

 The recipient will need their own brokerage account.
 If they don’t have one, they can sign up in a few minutes.
 Some good options include Vanguard, Fidelity, Charles Schwab, or E-Trade.